 In other words, a domain name is your website’s address while web hosting is the land your website is built on.

 In this blog post, we will explain the basics of both domain name and web hosting.
-You will also discover the similarities, how they work together to create a website, as well as the differences that set them apart.
+You will also discover the similarities, and how they work together to create a website, as well as the differences that set them apart.

 Table Of Contents